| Title: | Kernel SHAP |

 Currently unused. |

-The SHAP values are extracted via predict(object, newdata = X, type = "terms")
+The SHAP values are extracted via predict(object, newdata = X, type = "terms"),

-a logic adopted from fastshap:::explain.lm(..., exact = TRUE)
+a logic adopted from fastshap:::explain.lm(..., exact = TRUE).

-Models with interactions (specified via :
+Models with interactions (specified via : or *), or with terms of

-multiple features like log(x1/x2)
+multiple features like log(x1/x2) are not supported.

-Note that the SHAP values obtained by additive_shap()
+Note that the SHAP values obtained by additive_shap() are expected to

-as long as their background
+match those of permshap() and kernelshap() as long as their background

 data equals the full training data (which is typically not feasible).